jprjr/luadbi-async/README.md

 The "MariaDB Client Library for C" package doesn't support the async methods, so it's necessary to download the full MariaDB package and build the client from that.

+If your distro has MariaDB client and header packages available, I suggest using that.

+Please note that the MariaDB client can still connect to MySQL server - I've been testing this against an install of MySQL 5.1.

 ## STATUS

-### MySQL: async connect, prepare, and execute is mostly done
+### MySQL: async connect, prepare, and execute is ~~~mostly done~~~ working
 ### PostgreSQL: not started